cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

     It is declared as a member of your test suite, and is prefixed with [`Test`](https://github.com/stretchr/testify/blob/v1.7.0/suite/suite.go#L181-L182).

-2. The **setup** can be done as you like, but since you created a helper, you can use it:
+2. The **setup** can be done as you like, but since you created a helper you can use it:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/872366cd/x/checkers/keeper/msg_server_create_game_test.go#L9-L10]
     suite.setupSuiteWithBalances()
     goCtx := sdk.WrapSDKContext(suite.ctx)
     ```

-3. The **action**, does not change from before, other than that you get the `keeper` or `msgServer` from the suite's fields:
+3. The **action** does not change from before, other than that you get the `keeper` or `msgServer` from the suite's fields:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/872366cd/x/checkers/keeper/msg_server_create_game_test.go#L11-L16]
     createResponse, err := suite.msgServer.CreateGame(goCtx, &types.MsgCreateGame{